How to choose an essential oil brand:

 When you go to your health food store or talk with your local direct sales associates, determine if the essential oil being sold is actually pure.
 Essential oils purchased from a health food store might say they are 100% pure lavender oil.
 But upon further investigation with the company, the product is actually 100% pure lavender combined with a carrier oil.
 This obviously is misrepresented on the bottle.
 Make sure you get 100% pure essential oil in your essential oil purchase unless it is a ‘blend' that sometimes requires a carrier oil.

 You might also want to consider whether or not the oil is organic.
 A lot of people don’t care about organic labeling, and that is okay.
-There are also many companies that actually provide an organic product or something that is close to organic but isn't labeled ‘organic' because of the extra cost for this labeling.
+Many companies actually provide an organic product or something that is close to organic but isn't labeled ‘organic' because of the extra cost for this labeling.
 You may have already come across small producers of essential oils or farming goods that are actually organic, but they won’t label it officially because they can’t afford the certification.
 When determining if these essential oils are organic, it is important to verify whether the vendor is the producer of the oil, or are they buying from someone else and this is a second or third-hand operation.

 It is also important to ascertain whether this oil is actually what you need.
 You might go to the store, smell some essential oils, and decide you want to buy them because they smell good.
 But, these oils might not be what you need.